Necro-Coder/sqflite_simple_dao_backend/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This package is designed to simplify database interactions using reflectable and sqflite.
+This package is designed to simplify database interactions using [reflectable](https://github.com/google/reflectable.dart) and [sqflite](https://github.com/tekartik/sqflite/tree/master/sqflite). .
 It aims to facilitate the creation of Data Access Objects (DAOs) in your Flutter application.

 Prerequisites
 -------------

-To use this package, you must have the reflectable dependency installed in your project.
-Please refer to the 'Getting Started' section for more details on how to set up and use this package.
+To use this package, you must have the [reflectable](https://github.com/google/reflectable.dart) dependency installed in your project.
+Please refer to the [Getting Started](#gettingstarted) section for more details on how to set up and use this package.

 Features
 --------